-The -3 dB frequency is determined by the programmed first notch frequency according to the relationship: filter -3 dB frequency = $0.262 \times$ first notch frequency.
 Tables I and II show the output rms noise for some typical notch and -3 dB frequencies.
 The numbers given are for the bipolar input ranges with a V{REF} of 2.5 V. These numbers are typical and are generated with an analog input voltage of 0 V. The output noise from the part comes from two sources.
 First, there is the electrical noise in the semiconductor devices used in the implementation of the modulator (device noise).
 Second, when the analog input signal is converted into the digital domain, quantization noise is added.
 The device noise is at a low level and is largely independent of frequency.
 The quantization noise starts at an even lower level but rises rapidly with increasing frequency to become the dominant noise source.
-Consequently, lower filter notch settings (below 60 Hz approximately) tend to be device-noise dominated while higher notch settings are dominated by quantization noise.
+Consequently, lower filter notch settings (below 60 Hz approximately) tend to be device noise dominated while higher notch settings are dominated by quantization noise.
 Changing the filter notch and cutoff frequency in the quantization noise dominated region results in a more dramatic improvement in noise performance than it does in the device noise dominated region as shown in Table I. Furthermore, quantization noise is added after the PGA, so effective resolution is independent of gain for the higher filter notch frequencies.
 Meanwhile, device noise is added in the PGA and, therefore, effective resolution suffers a little at high gains for lower notch frequencies.

 At the lower filter notch settings (below 60 Hz), the no missing codes performance of the device is at the 24-bit level.
 At the higher settings, more codes will be missed until at the 1 kHz notch setting; no missing codes performance is guaranteed only to the 12-bit level.
-However, because the effective resolution of the part is 10.5 bits for this filter notch setting, this no missing codes performance should be more than adequate for all applications.
+However, since the effective resolution of the part is 10.5 bits for this filter notch setting, this no missing codes performance should be more than adequate for all applications.

 The effective resolution of the device is defined as the ratio of the output rms noise to the input full scale.
 This does not remain constant with increasing gain or with increasing bandwidth.
-Table II is the same as Table I except that the output is expressed in terms of effective resolution (the magnitude of the rms noise with respect to $2 \times V{REF}/GAIN$, the input full scale).
-It is possible to do post filtering on the device to improve the output data rate for a given -3 dB frequency and also to further reduce the output noise (see the Digital Filtering section).
+Table II is the same as Table I except that the output is expressed in terms of effective resolution (the magnitude of the rms noise with respect to $2 \times V{REF}/GAIN$, i.e., the input full scale).
+It is possible to do post filtering on the device to improve the output data rate for a given -3 dB frequency and to further reduce the output noise (see the Digital Filtering section).